Rossmore, County Tipperary: Geographic location

 Rossmore is administered by Tipperary County Council, and lies within the boundaries of Tipperary constituency for the purposes of Irish general elections.

 Rossmore is almost equidistant from the three nearest towns.
 Cashel is 12 kilometres south-east, Thurles is 13 kilometres north-east, and Tipperary Town is 14 kilometres south-west.
 The nearest railway station is Thurles railway station, which has frequent and direct connections to Ireland's three largest cities: Dublin, Cork, and Limerick.

 Rossmore may also refer to a slightly larger area which forms one half of the Clonoulty–Rossmore GAA club.

 The usage of the term Rossmore in these instances encompasses a number of other townlands including Rossmore itself, plus Glenough, Turraheen, Knockbawn, Toragh, Doorish, Westonslot, Gorteenamoe, Drum, Drumwood, Tooreen, Coolanga, Clunedarby, Brockagh, Park, and Stouke.

-Local facilities
+Amenities

-The village consists of a national school, a post office, a racquetball alley, silent orchard airsoft site, a Roman Catholic church, and a pub.
+The village has a national school, a post office, a racquetball alley, a Roman Catholic church, and a pub.
 Rossmore National School is a primary school which has subsumed two other schools in close proximity to it over the past three decades - Glenough National School, and Turraheen National School.
-The majority of children from the Rossmore area travel to Thurles or Cashel for second-level education.
+A number of children from the Rossmore area travel to Thurles or Cashel for second-level education.
 Bus services bring pupils to secondary schools in these towns.

-Rossmore is primarily an agricultural area, with numerous dairy and beef farms.
-The Multeen River, a tributary of the River Suir flows by the village, passing beside Rossmore Community Hall, and continuing downstream under Rossmore Bridge.
+Rossmore is primarily an agricultural area, with a number of dairy and beef farms.
+The Multeen River, a tributary of the River Suir, flows by the village, passing beside Rossmore Community Hall and continuing downstream under Rossmore Bridge.

-The most popular team sport in the area is hurling, with hurlers from Rossmore having represented the Tipperary GAA hurling team at all age grades.
+Hurling is a popular team sport in the area, and hurlers from Rossmore have represented the Tipperary county hurling team at a number of age grades.